The availability of features may depend on your plan type. Contact your Customer Success Manager if you have any questions.

 How bucketing works

-Bucketing is the process of assigning users to a flag variation according to the flag rules.
-The Optimizely Feature Experimentation SDKs evaluate user IDs and attributes to determine which variation they should see.
+Bucketing is the process of assigning users to a flag variation based on the flag rules.
+The Optimizely Feature Experimentation SDKs evaluate user IDs and attributes to determine which variation each user sees.

 Bucketing is: